-Upon successful completion of our Hypnotherapy Diploma Course, as well as getting your first years’ NGH membership (included with the course), you will be eligible to join a range of UK professional bodies and associations, such as the National Council for Hypnotherapy (NCH), General Hypnotherapy Register (GHR), the British Institute of Hypnotherapy and NLP (BIH) and the Federation of Holistic Therapists (FHT).
+Upon successful completion of our Hypnotherapy Diploma Course, as well as getting your first years’ NGH membership (included with the course), you will be eligible to join a range of UK professional bodies and associations, such as the National Council for Hypnotherapy (NCH), General Hypnotherapy Register (GHR), British Institute of Hypnotherapy and NLP (BIH) and Federation of Holistic Therapists (FHT).

-As mentioned above, membership with these organisations (and others like them), will entitle you to apply for registration with the Complementary and Natural Healthcare Council (CNHC), the UK’s voluntary regulator for hypnotherapy practitioners (supported by the government).
+As mentioned above, membership with these UK organisations (and others like them), will entitle you to apply for registration with the Complementary and Natural Healthcare Council (CNHC), the UK’s voluntary regulator for hypnotherapy practitioners (supported by the government).
 You can learn more about all of our diploma course professional associations here.

 You have the potential to earn a great income as a qualified hypnotherapist.
 You will be your own boss, so you’re free to work whenever you like, and charge whatever you believe your services are worth.
 Some hypnotherapists charge as little as £20 per hour/session.
 However, as a general rule, most of our qualified hypnotherapists charge between £65-250 per session.